saisasir/Voting-App-with-Kubernetes/README.md

-# Cloud-Native Web Voting Application with Kubernetes
+# Cloud-Optimized Voting Platform with Kubernetes

 This cloud-native web application is built using a mix of technologies.
 It's designed to be accessible to users via the internet, allowing them to vote for their preferred programming language out of six choices: C#, Python, JavaScript, Go, Java, and NodeJS.